moazelgandy2/Bookmarks-Hub/README.md

 ## Introduction

 Bookmarks Hub is a web application that allows users to easily manage their website bookmarks.
-It provides a centralized platform to store, organize, - [LiveDemo](#livedemo)and access bookmarks.
+It provides a centralized platform to store, organize, and access bookmarks.

 ## Livedemo